chrisekelley/voxel-hello-client/README.md

 This gets the client running on port 8081.

-Install [voxel-server](git://github.com/maxogden/voxel-server.git) and run npm install and npm start for get it running on port 8080.
+Install [voxel-server](https://github.com/chrisekelley/voxel-server) and run npm install and npm start for get it running on port 8080.

-Then point your browser to [http://localhost:8080](http://localhost:8081) to watch the errors in the javascript console, and (eventually) have fun!
+Then point your browser to [http://localhost:8080](http://localhost:8081) to watch the log in the javascript console, and (eventually) have fun!

 ## How does this work?